numbas/editor-docs/source/question/parts/reference.rst

 The label is an optional string of text enclosed in parentheses, which can describe in more readable language what the note represents.
 The definition is a :ref:`jme` expression used to evaluate the note.

+.. _standard-part-settings:

+.. data:: settings
+    :noindex:

+    The following settings are available for every type of part.
+    Other part types will provide further settings.

+    .. data:: stepsPenalty

+        The number of marks to deduct when the steps are shown.

+    .. data:: enableMinimumMarks

+        Is there a lower limit on the score the student can be awarded for this part?

+    .. data:: minimumMarks

+        Lower limit on the score the student can be awarded for this part.

+    .. data:: showCorrectAnswer

+        Should the expected answer to this part be shown when answers to this question are revealed?

+    .. data:: hasVariableReplacements

+        Does this part have any variable replacement rules?

+    .. data:: showFeedbackIcon

+        Show the tick/cross feedback symbol after this part is submitted?
+        See :term:`Show score feedback icon?`

 Test that the marking algorithm works
 -------------------------------------